unicode-org/icu4x/ffi/diplomat/js/docs/source/properties_sets_ffi.rst

         Checks whether the code point (specified as a 32 bit integer, in UTF-32) is in the set.

+    .. js:method:: iter_ranges()

+        Produces an iterator over ranges of code points contained in this set

+        See the `Rust documentation for iter_ranges <https://docs.rs/icu/latest/icu/properties/sets/struct.CodePointSetDataBorrowed.html#method.iter_ranges>`__ for more information.

+    .. js:method:: iter_ranges_complemented()

+        Produces an iterator over ranges of code points not contained in this set

+        See the `Rust documentation for iter_ranges_complemented <https://docs.rs/icu/latest/icu/properties/sets/struct.CodePointSetDataBorrowed.html#method.iter_ranges_complemented>`__ for more information.

     .. js:function:: load_for_general_category_group(provider, group)

         which is a mask with the same format as the ``U_GC_XX_MASK`` mask in ICU4C